 Sevestos is an unlikely emperor.
 During his regency, he survived an assassination attempt by his uncle.
-Three years later, he led an army to attack Highron and reclaim what was his by right.
-He very nearly died again crossing a river, had it not been for a girl who fished him out-the woman who would go on to become Empress.
-He constantly looks back at his forefathers, trying to surpass them at ruling a massive empire.
+Three years later, he led an army to attack Highron and reclaim what was his This interview was edited for Worldbuilding by right.
+He very nearly died again crossing a Magazine. river, had it not been for a girl who fished him out-the woman who would go on to become Thanks to Zach for joining us!
+If you would like Empress.
+He constantly looks back at his forefato be featured in a future World Showcase, click thers, trying to surpass them at ruling a mashere to apply! sive empire.
 Moreover, he tries to be a better father than his ever was.
-All in all, he is a man who wants to do well in a position that requires him to do unsavory things.
+All in all, he is a man BACK TO INDEX who wants to do well in a position that requires him to do unsavory things.
 A man who wishes to fulfill his duty to his people and still be his own man while doing so.